Skip navigation

 • You may be asked to drink a liquid containing contrast dye.
 Contrast dye is a substance that makes parts of your body show up more clearly on an x-ray.

 • The table will slide into the CT machine.
+This is a tunnel-shaped device where the technician takes the x-ray images.

 • A series of images will be taken.

 There are two types of fecal occult blood tests: the fecal immunochemical test (FIT) and the guaiac smear method (gFOBT).
 Below are typical instructions for each test.
-Your instructions may vary slightly depending on the manufacturer of the test kit.
+Your instructions may vary slightly, depending on the manufacturer of the test kit.

 For a fecal immunochemical test (FIT), you will most likely need to: